County Commissioners ban surveillance cameras

-The Lake County Board of County Commissioners has passed an ordinance banning surveillance cameras on any county-owned property and right-of-way.
+The Lake County Commission has passed an ordinance banning surveillance cameras on any county-owned property and right-of-way.

 The unanimous vote at its Oct.
 12 meeting came three months after an Atlanta-based company, Flock Safety, posted nearly 100 cameras around the county, based on an agreement for a pilot program with the Lake County Sheriff’s Office.
 The company, however, had not received permission from the county commission prior to installing the cameras.